-TO: Hydro One Networks Inc. (" Hydro One") and its solicitors, Barriston LLP AND TO: Any and all designees of the a above RE: , 20, (the "Option Agreement) and sement in substantially the form attached [as Schedule "C" hereto] (the "Easement Agreement") This will co onfirm that: • ed the information set out in the Option Agreement and the Agreement, and that this information is accurate; Option and register electronically on behalf of the undersigned the Agreement as well as any other document(s) required to e; to effect describe event of amenda do not et registration of such document the the lands subject to the easeme one is not available at the time ments are non-material to the term Agreement and the Easement Agreement as may be required including the insertion of a registerable legal description to nt being granted pursuant to the Easement Agreement in the e of execution of the Option Agreement; provided such as of the Option Agreement and the Easement Agreement and assement Lands as described and/or illustrated in the Option fully ex plained to the Owner and Hydro described in this Acknowledgement and Direction has been One, and the Owner and Hydro One understand that each are ovisions of these electronic document(s) to the same extent as persons t forth in the signatory section of the Option Agreement as signing officers of Hydro One) to act on behalf of Hydro One entering with Hy Option for the g into a solicitor-client relationshi dro One for the purposes of the p Agreement or the Easement Agree LLP has not met with them nor been engaged by them, is not p with them and is not representing them solely or jointly preparation, negotiation, completion or registration of the rement.
+TO: Hydro One Networks Inc. (" Hydro One") and its solicitors, Barriston LLP AND TO: Any and all designees of the above RE: Option Agreement dated This will co onfirm that: • ed the information set out in the Option Agreement and the Agreement, and that this information is accurate; Option and register electronically on behalf of the undersigned the Agreement as well as any other document(s) required to e; to effect describe event of amenda do not et registration of such document the the lands subject to the easeme one is not available at the time ments are non-material to the term Agreement and the Easement Agreement as may be required including the insertion of a registerable legal description to nt being granted pursuant to the Easement Agreement in the e of execution of the Option Agreement; provided such as of the Option Agreement and the Easement Agreement and assement Lands as described and/or illustrated in the Option fully ex plained to the Owner and Hydro described in this Acknowledgement and Direction has been One, and the Owner and Hydro One understand that each are ovisions of these electronic document(s) to the same extent as persons t forth in the signatory section of the Option Agreement as signing officers of Hydro One) to act on behalf of Hydro One entering with Hy Option for the g into a solicitor-client relationshi dro One for the purposes of the p Agreement or the Easement Agree LLP has not met with them nor been engaged by them, is not p with them and is not representing them solely or jointly preparation, negotiation, completion or registration of the rement.
 Barriston LLP will act in a limited capacity as agent registering the Option Agreement and the Easement e parties named in the electronic documents described in this ch has not misrepresented the identity of same to you.
 Dated , 20 WITNESS : OWNER: Nama: "Pa al Estate Representative" Name: "Owner_1_name_for_letters" 800 Main Street East Name.
 "Owner_1_name_for_letters" Name: "Re al Estate Representative" Name: "Owner 2 name for letters" 800 Main Street East name.
 Wowner_2_name_for_fetters" Nama: "D - al Estata Dannasantativas Name: "Owner 3 name for letters" al_Estate_Representative" Name: "Owner_3_name_for_letters" Address: 18 800 Main Street East

-File No: "File_Name"
+File No: "File\Name"